-Four restaurants will face the new public square.
-Each restaurant will have outdoor eating space.
+Four restaurants will face onto the new public space, each with an outdoor eating space.

-Zizzi is one of the restaurants opening at The Exchange.
-Although leases have been signed with some exciting restaurants, names are yet to be announced.
+First to open was Rococo Lounge, with Italian favourite Zizzi coming soon.
+Although leases have been signed with some other exciting restaurants, names are yet to be announced.
 AVDC is working to ensure that the restaurants complement those already in the town, and include some international cuisine, as well as being family-friendly.

 A study undertaken by leading food and beverage consultants, Coverpoint, shows that Aylesbury has significant gaps in the number and range of eating places in the town centre, particularly given the growing population and the national trend for people who like to combine shopping with socialising.

 AVDC’s decision to keep the ownership of the restaurants is in keeping with its policy of using capital money which it can borrow at a very competitive rate to improve the town centre whilst using the rent from tenants to pay back the borrowing and provide an income stream to help pay for other district council services

 The commercial space